t-lark/Auto-Update/README.md

 * `autopkg  run -vv --post 'io.github.hjuutilainen.VirusTotalAnalyzer/VirusTotalAnalyzer' ~/Desktop/Autopkgr-Overrides/AU-Zoom.jss.recipe --prefs ~/Desktop/myawesomecompany.plist`

+### Breakdown of cli Commands
+* `--post` because virus check
+* `local.jss.AU-Zoom` is the package, you can string multiples of these together to call a bunch at a time
+* `--prefs` point this at your .plist containing your whitelisted recipies and your credentials

 # How Am I Supposed to get JSSI to Work
 1. Make a Recipie Override which Calls 2 XML Files
 2. Make XML File 1 Which customises forthcoming Policy